UbiquityRobotics/learn/programming_your_robot/overview.md

 For those of you who want to dive straight in to code - we’ve provided a couple of example projects.
 They also provide a lot of the basic infrastructure you need and create a starting point.
 ### Fiducial Follow

-This code follows a fiducial marker.
-Follow this link to learn how Fiducial Follow works.
+With this code the robot will follow a fiducial marker.
+If you attach the marker to your clothing the robot will follow you.
 The app itself contains the bindings that are needed to do useful work with fiducials.
-Click here for The Fiducial Follow App code repository
 ### Move Demo

 Move demo This code simply moves the robot.
 It includes all the bindings to external services that both navigate and drive the robot.